squigg/azure-queue-laravel/README.md

 Remember to update the default queue by setting the `QUEUE_DRIVER` value in your `.env` file to `azure`.

 ## Changelog

+2019-07-13 - V5.8 - Support for Laravel 5.8 (composer dependency and test changes only)

+2019-07-13 - V5.7.1 - Fix invalid signature on call to base Laravel Queue method

 2018-09-04 - V5.7 - Support for Laravel 5.7 (composer dependency changes only)